ntavelis/mercure-php/README.md

 JWT_KEY='aVerySecretKey' ADDR=':3000' DEMO=1 ALLOW_ANONYMOUS=1 CORS_ALLOWED_ORIGINS=* PUBLISH_ALLOWED_ORIGINS='http://localhost:3000' ./mercure
 ```

+Tip: Hit the homepage of the mercure hub for information on how to connect to the hub.

 ## Sending a public notification

 We need to publish messages from our php server to the mercure hub and then consume them in our client, in this example in a browser via javascript.